jawah/charset_normalizer/docs/handling_result.rst

     ).best().first()

-Exploit result
+Using CharsetNormalizerMatch
 ---------------

 Here, ``result`` is a ``CharsetNormalizerMatch`` object or ``None``.

 .. class:: CharsetNormalizerMatch
+    .. method:: output()

+        :param str encoding: Target encoding
+        :return: Newly encoded content
+        :rtype: bytes

+        Encode raw content to a new encoding, default to utf_8

     .. attribute:: submatch
         :getter: Return a list of submatch that produce the EXACT same output as this one.
-This return a list of CharsetNormalizerMatch and NOT a CharsetNormalizerMatches.
+This return a list of CharsetNormalizerMatch and NOT a CharsetNormalizerMatches
-        :type: list[CharsetNormalizerMatch]
+        :type: list of CharsetNormalizerMatch

     .. attribute:: has_submatch
         :getter: Determine if current match has any other match linked to it.